GAIA-UNIL/G2S/docs/usingTheInterfaces.md

 ## Use g2s in R {#R-lang}

-The R interface is not available at this moment.
-Please contact g2s@mgravey.com if you need it.
+An R interface is available in the repository.
+Please refer to the installation page for the current build instructions.

 </div>